Fxkez/FxkeDex/README.md

 ---

 ## ✨ Overview
-FxkeDex is a modernized fork of the original Dex++ Explorer, redesigned with a focus on:
+FxkeDex is a modernized fork of the Dex++ Explorer, redesigned with a focus on:
 - 🧭 Cleaner navigation & UI flow
 - ⚡ Faster exploration performance
 - 🧠 Improved object inspection tools